Azure/azure-dev/cli/azd/docs/alpha-features.md

 The strategy to ask `azd` to `toggle` between modes is:

-- Enable _all_ experimental features: `azd config set experimental.all on`
+- Enable _all_ experimental features: `azd config set alpha.all on`
-- Enable _specific_ experimental feature: `azd config set experimental.feature on`
+- Enable _specific_ experimental feature: `azd config set alpha.featureName on`
-- Disable _all_ experimental features: `azd config unset experimental.all`
+- Disable _all_ experimental features: `azd config unset alpha.all` or `azd config set alpha.all off`
-- Disable _specific_ experimental feature: `azd config unset experimental.feature`
+- Disable _specific_ experimental feature: `azd config unset alpha.featureName` or `azd config set alpha.featureName off`

 ## Alpha feature